manasdas17/chips/docs/tutorial/index.rst

 - ``hello_world = tuple((ord(i) for i in "hello world\n"))`` creates a tuple
   containing the numeric values of the ascii characters in a string.

 - This example introduces a new stream, the *Sequence*.
 The *Sequence* stream outputs each of its arguments in turn, when the arguments are exhausted, the process repeats.

-- A *Printer* is  *stream* is not needed in this example since the stream is allready a sequence of ascii values.
+- A *Printer* is  *stream* is not needed in this example since the stream is already a sequence of ASCII values.

 Generating VHDL
 ---------------